 Today, marriage and family life are often complex realities.
-Many marriages are mixed, interreligious, intercultural, or interracial.
+Many marriages are mixed (between a Catholic and a Christian from another denomination), interreligious, intercultural, or interracial.
 Families may include children of different parents or backgrounds.

 "Nowadays, pastoral care for families has to be fundamentally missionary, going out to where people are" and leading them to the Lord.
 46 Many people struggle with the hardships of divorce, mental or chronic illness, addictions, domestic violence, or poverty, among others.
 In addition, many married couples and families live without the close presence and support of their extended families.